zzb5233/tutorials/vm-ubuntu-20.04/README.md

 # Creating the VM

 Start creating a brand new VM by running `vagrant up` in this directory (install vagrant on your system if needed).
+This command would create a _release_ VM that includes P4 software installed from packages and allows to update it with `apt upgrade`.
+Alternatively, a development VM can be created by running `vagrant up dev`.
-It can take one to several hours, depending upon the speed of your computer and Internet connection.
+Note that creating a development VM can take one to several hours, depending upon the speed of your computer and Internet connection.

 Steps taken to prepare a VM _after_ running `vagrant up` on the host OS.
 Some of these could probably be automated with programs, and